rskupnik/rskupnik.github.io/_posts/2017-05-06-tdd-with-spock-groovy-and-java.md

 If we now run the test (I do it from the IntelliJ IDE), what we will see is this:

 ![Wordplay]({{site.baseurl}}/public/images/wordplay_testlaunched_1.png)
-*Remember kids: black, red and exclamation marks = bad*
+*Remember kids: black, red and exclamation marks = bad.
+But we want them at this stage, so it's good.*

 We have two tests displayed even though we wrote just one function - that's due to the `@Unroll` annotation along with the **where** block.